MohdYahyaMahmodi/image-forge/readme.md

 <details>
 <summary><strong>Is my data safe?</strong></summary>
-Absolutely!
+Absolutely.
 All processing happens in your browser.
 Your images never leave your device, ensuring maximum privacy and security.
 We take data protection seriously and have designed Image Forge with privacy as a top priority.
 </details>

 <details>
 <summary><strong>Can I use Image Forge for commercial projects?</strong></summary>
-Yes!
+Yes.
 Image Forge is released under the MIT License, which allows for both personal and commercial use.
 Feel free to use it in your projects, both personal and professional.
 Please refer to the LICENSE file for full details on the terms of use.
 </details>

 <details>